 - NC3Rs Responsibility in the use of animals in bioscience research Guidelines: Full guidance on using animals in research.

 - NC3Rs Experimental Design Assistant: Interactive tool for optimising and validating proposed animal experiments.

 - Animals (Scientific Procedures) Act 1986: Text of the legislation governing the use of animals in research.

 - NC3Rs ARRIVE Guidelines: Guidance on best practice in publishing the results of animal studies.

 - Health Research Authority: Guidance and Information on undertaking research in the NHS.

-- MRC Data and Tissues Toolkit: Resources and guidance on best practice for researchers handling human tissues and data.
+- MRC Toolkit and Use of human samples in medical research: Resources and guidance on best practice for researchers handling human tissues and data.